SATUNIX/askanai-bsd-port/README.md

 ## Installation

-Have your OpenAI API key handy
+Have your OpenAI API key and GitHub Personal Access Token handy.

 `bash install.sh`